 Pulses are on the move in our state!
 Not only are these crops delicious and nutritious, they are also economical to raise and well suited to the Montana climate making them a lucrative source of income for farmers across the state.

 There were only around 11,000 combined acres of lentils, chickpeas and dry peas grown in Montana during 1998.
-Fast forward to 2021, there were 1,275,000 acres planted.
+Fast forward to 2025, there are over 1,500,000 acres planted!

 The Montana Pulse Crop Committee was created by and for our state’s pulse crop producers with funding by the Montana check-off for dry peas, lentils, and chickpeas.
 The committee oversees the Pulse Crop Market Development Program administered by the Montana Department of Agriculture.
 We invite proposals to fund research and market development projects that address our state’s pulse industry needs and opportunities.